 Our magical Greek islands

 We could all do with a little Greek island magic right now.
-To tempt us further, six local creatives tell why their island home is a constant source of joy and inspiration
+To tempt us further, five local creatives tell why their island home is a constant source of joy and inspiration

 Corfu, by singer, musician and artist Louise du Toit